 How can we receive God’s blessings?

 Through reading Noah and Abraham’s stories, we find they had one thing in common: They both listened to and obeyed God and they all followed God’s will.
 No matter what God said, even if they did not understand God’s will at that time, they were simple, sincerely believed in God, and acted according to God’s words without any hint of a transaction and demand.
-However, compared to them, although we also, we have impurities within us and we always make deals with God.
+However, compared to them, although we also believe in God, we have impurities within us and we always make deals with God.
 I recalled that when God’s commission came upon me, what I considered first was my own benefits.
 I was unwilling to do duties that were not to my benefit, even if I did, I didn’t truly obey and didn’t have any consideration for God.
 I only did them with the intention of exchanging God’s blessings with my expending, such as a peaceful family, a prosperous career and the blessings to enter the heavenly kingdom.
 As a result, what I had done could hardly win God’s approval.
 Therefore, if we expect to live within God’s blessings, we should imitate Noah to obey God absolutely.
 There was also Abraham, who, when facing God’s trials and refinements, only sought to satisfy God’s will.
 So he was willing to offer up Isaac to God without other purposes and intentions.
 But when we are faced with trials, we always misunderstand God and complain against God.
 We are unable to truly obey God’s rule and arrangements, so we cannot gain God’s blessings.

 Actually, it is not hard for us to live within God’s blessings because God’s requirements of us are not high.
 As long as we can understand God, believe in and obey God and fear God and shun evil, no matter what befall us, be it God’s commission, trial or test, we will gain God’s blessings like Noah and Abraham did.
 Just as God’s words say, “Those who fear God and shun evil, those who truly follow God, listen to Him and are loyal to Him, and those who obey Him—these are the people who will often receive God’s blessings, and God will bestow such blessings without reservation.
 Moreover, the blessings people receive from God are often beyond their imagination, and also beyond anything human beings can exchange for what they have done or the price they have paid.”